hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

     If using account permissioning and privacy, a signing key must be specified using the [`--privacy-marker-transaction-signing-key-file`] command line option and the signing key included in the accounts allowlist.

+!!! tip

+    If nodes are not connecting as expected, set the [log level to `TRACE`](../../Reference/CLI/CLI-Syntax.md#logging) to identify the issue.

+    Ensure the [`--p2p-host`](../../Reference/CLI/CLI-Syntax.md#p2p-host) command line option has been correctly configured for all nodes with the externally accessible address.
+If not specified, nodes advertise `0.0.0.0`.

 ## Bootnodes